 Games and Trivia

-Aeronaut Brewing Company hosts a Virtual Indie Trivia Night on April 7.
+Aeronaut Brewing Company hosts a Virtual Indie Trivia Night every Tuesday at 8:00 p.m.

-Bright Lights Film Series at Emerson College launches Bright Lights at Home, a series of moderated discussions with filmmakers and scholars, starting April 7.
+Bright Lights Film Series at Emerson College launched Bright Lights at Home, a series of moderated discussions with filmmakers and scholars.

 The Brattle Theater launched #breakyouralgorithm, a weekly selection of mostly unseen films from popular streaming services.